Openmacro/openmacro/README.md

         "version": "1.0.0"
     },
     assistant = {
-        "name": "Basil",
+        "name": "Macro",
-        "personality": "You have a kind, deterministic and professional attitude towards your work and respond in a formal, yet casual manner.", "messages": [],
+        "personality": "You respond in a professional attitude and respond in a formal, yet casual manner.", "messages": [],
         "breakers": ["the task is done.",
                      "the conversation is done."]